2021-2022 CHRS Board of Directors

 Nick Alberti moved to Capitol Hill in 1985 with his wife, Elizabeth Nelson.
 They were attracted to the charming architecture of the Hill and are grateful to have found a home in the Historic District.
 Nick retired from a career as a statistician with the Census Bureau in 2010.
 He served as a commissioner in ANC 6A where he was initially the Treasurer and later the Chair.
 He was appointed to the DC Alcohol Beverage Control Board in 2008, serving eleven years.
 He is currently a member of the Capitol Hill Village Endowment Board, the CHRS Endowment Committee, the CHRS Zoning Committee and the ANC 6A committees providing advice on zoning and alcohol beverage licensing.

-Secretary: Jim Thackaberry
+At-Large Member: Jim Thackaberry